-Scott Steele: Butts & Guts, a Cleveland Clinic podcast exploring your digestive and surgical health from end to end.
+Scott Steele: Butts and Guts, a Cleveland Clinic podcast exploring your digestive and surgical health from end to end.

-Hi, everybody, and welcome to another episode of Butts & Guts.
+Hi, everybody, and welcome to another episode of Butts and Guts.
 I'm your host, Scott Steele, the Chairman of Colorectal Surgery here at the Cleveland Clinic in beautiful Cleveland, Ohio.
-Today, we're very pleased to have our second appearance on Butts & Guts, Dr. David Liska, who is the director of the Sanford R. Weiss, MD Center for Hereditary Colorectal Neoplasia, what we like to call the Weiss Center.
-David, welcome back to Butts & Guts.
+Today, we're very pleased to have our second appearance on Butts and Guts, Dr. David Liska, who is the director of the Sanford R. Weiss, MD Center for Hereditary Colorectal Neoplasia, what we like to call the Weiss Center.
+David, welcome back to Butts and Guts.

 David Liska: Thanks so much for having me back.